-This is a free crochet pattern for how to crochet the Through the Window Blanket – a fun crochet pattern that uses the mosaic crochet technique.
+This is a free crochet pattern and video tutorial showing how to crochet the Super Chunky Through the Window Blanket – a fun crochet pattern that uses the inset mosaic crochet technique.
 Don’t let it scare you!
 It’s comprised of simple single crochet stitches, chains and easy double crochets.
 11 sizes included, and super chunky yarn means it’ll work up fairly quickly.

 I have been trying to work on my home decorating, and bring more of a modern farmhouse feel.
 I thought this chunky crocheted blanket in shades of white and blue would be the perfect addition for Winter.